Anne Tyng: Early life and education

-Work
+Career

 Tyng was a theorist known for her passion for mathematics and her pioneering work in space frame architecture, in which interlocking geometric patterns are used to create light-filled spaces.
 She was particularly interested in platonic solids and in Jungian thought.
 Her Ph.D. thesis entitled "Simultaneous Randomness and Order" pursued her interests in hierarchical symmetry and organic form.
 Designing an addition to her parents' farmhouse in Maryland, she was also the first architect to frame a traditional peaked-roof house with fully triangulated three-dimensional truss.

 In 1945, Tyng moved to Philadelphia and became employed at Louis Kahn's architectural practice, Stonorov and Kahn.
 Her fascination with complex geometrical shapes had a strong influence on several projects, most notably on the five cubes that comprise the Trenton Bath House and the triangular ceiling of Yale Art Gallery.
 Tyng also said that the concept for Kahn's famous "City Tower" design was largely her invention, although when the model was included in a show at the Museum of Modern Art, at first, Kahn left her name off of the credit label.
 The two also collaborated on the Esherick Studio and on Bryn Mawr's Erdman Hall.
+This project lead her to develop other projects that implemented complex geometries.

 Tyng showed her developed sense of mathematics and design early in her life.
 Her invention of the Tyng Toy, at the age of 27, illustrated her mastery of form.
 A construction set for children, the Tyng Toy allowed a small selection of plywood pieces to be combined into a wide variety of toys and pieces of furniture, ranging from a stool to a rocking horse.